Facebook Ad Cost OptimizationYour Facebook advertising budget and bidding methods will define how much you’re willing to pay per campaign result.

-Up next, you can find a quick overview of all the different bidding option.
+Up next, you can find a quick overview of all the different bidding options.

-With CPM (Cost Per Mile) bidding, the amount you’re bidding is the maximum you want to pay to get 1,000 ad impressions.
+With CPM (Cost Per Mille/Thousand impressions) bidding, the amount you’re bidding is the maximum you want to pay to get 1,000 ad impressions.

-If you’re not really looking for specific results, but just want to create brand awareness by displaying your brand to a wide audience on Facebook, CPM could be a good fit.
+If you’re not looking for specific results, but only want to create brand awareness by displaying your brand to a broad audience on Facebook, CPM could be a good fit.

 CPC (Cost Per Click) bidding